UCSF-DataSci/datasci223-assignment1-anya-decarlo/README.md

 - Clone the repository to your local machine to begin working on the assignment

 ### Part 1: Update this README.md
-1. ANYA - UCSF student
-2. Research interests - Machine Learning, Spatial Proteomics, Clinical Informatics, Bayesian Statistics, and Bronchiectasis Palliative Care.
+1. Research interests - Machine Learning, Spatial Proteomics, Clinical Informatics, Bayesian Statistics, and Bronchiectasis Palliative Care.
-3. I am a 1st year graduate student.
+2. I am a 1st year graduate student.

 ### Part 2: Complete the email_hasher.py Script
 The email_hasher.py script should: